ethanbustad/DXP-bundle-setup/README.md

 * `liferay switch`
 * `liferay test_pr`

+## `switch.py`

+Switches Liferay to compile from and deploy to a particular app-server bundle.

+### First invokation

+The first time the script is run, it will prompt for the following information:

+* Parent bundle directory.
+This directory will be searched recursively for valid Liferay bundles.
+* The desired bundle to use out of a list of valid bundles derived by searching the parent bundle directory.
+* Liferay source directory.
+This should be the parent directory of a local `liferay-portal`-type repository instance.
+The bundle switch will be accomplished via `app.server.$x.properties` in this repo.

+### Subsequent Invocations

+Future invocations of the script will only prompt for the desired bundle to switch to.

+### Limitations

+Currently this script only supports deploying from inside a `liferay-portal`-type repository, not `liferay-plugins`-type repositories or submodules.
+This functionality may be added in the future.

 ## `test_pr.py`

 Kicks off automated PR tests on a remote Jenkins server.
 Usage is currently hard-coded to [testray-ci.liferay.com](testray-ci.liferay.com).